annecmg/annecmg.github.io/index.md

 # News

+## February 2025

+* Emma Nabuurs started as a BSc thesis student, she will integrate genomic location into [Goldfinder](https://github.com/fbaumdicker/goldfinder), a tool to estimate gene co-occurrence in microbial pangenomes

 ## November 2024

 * Thomas de Bruijn started as a PhD student - in co-supervision with [Hilje Doekes](https://www.wur.nl/nl/personen/hilje-doekes.htm) from the [Laboratory of Genetics](https://wur.eu/GEN), he will work on modelling diversity in bacteriophages.
 Welcome Thomas!